 One of the goals of the BDPs is to help you make your education fit your individual interests and goals.
 BDP advisors are here to help you find courses, research opportunities, and internship experiences that complement your major, while also supporting you in developing knowledge and experience you would not otherwise find within your degree plan.

 Find out about when and where to attend an information session to learn more about the BDPs.
+An online alternative to the BDP information session is currently available on the BDP Info Session Canvas page.

 How to Apply